Find The Best RV Mattress (2023): Reviews Of Our Top 3 Picks

 Um, good luck with that!

-You will never be able to compress the mattress to fit in the original shipping box.
+You will never be able to compress it to fit in the original shipping box.

-And shipping a fully expanded bed might cost more than the mattress is worth.
+And shipping a fully expanded bed might cost more than the item is worth.

 How long a company stands behind its product is something to consider.